martijn/xsv/README.md

 # Xsv .xlsx reader

-Xsv is a very basic parser for Excel files in the .xlsx format that strives to provide feature parity with common CSV readers and nothing more.
+Xsv is a very basic parser for Office Open XML spreadsheet files (.xlsx files) that aims to provide feature parity with common CSV readers with high performance.
 This means it only parses values to basic Ruby types and does not deal with most formatting or more advanced functionality.
 The goal is to allow for fast parsing of large worksheets with minimal RAM and CPU consumption.

-Xsv stands for 'Excel Separated Values' because Excel just gets in the way.
+Xsv stands for 'Excel Separated Values', because Excel just gets in the way.

 ## Installation